law-unjust-enrichment

 house for a fraction of its actual value--and that they were able to obtain this benefit only because of the active

-the "enrichment."
+"enrichment."
 Although each of these statements is literally correct, they do not control.
-The question is
+The question is whether

-whether some implied contract might exist between the Smiths and Casstevens that would require the Smiths to
+some implied contract might exist between the Smiths and Casstevens that would require the Smiths to repay

-by the Legislature for that purpose.
+the Legislature for that purpose.
 It was purchased by the Smiths.
-At that point, they owned the property
+At that point, they owned the property subject to

-subject to the prior, superior first lien of the bank.
-However, barring foreclosure by that bank for failure to pay
+the prior, superior first lien of the bank.
+However, barring foreclosure by that bank for failure to pay that note,

-that note, under their lawful purchase at foreclosure, the Smiths had an immediate right to possession of the
+under their lawful purchase at foreclosure, the Smiths had an immediate right to possession of the house.

-house.
-Further, we note that the controlling statutes require only that notice of such proceedings be given to
+Further, we note that the controlling statutes require only that notice of such proceedings be given to the parties

-the parties named on the requisite documents as the debtors, and not to other parties, known or unknown.
+named on the requisite documents as the debtors, and not to other parties, known or unknown.
 Tex.
+Prop.
+Code

 Ultimately, unjust enrichment is not a proper remedy "merely because it might appear expedient or generally fair

-behavior or business dealings which happen to be clothed with some indicia of legality.
-See discussion at
+business dealings which happen to be clothed with some indicia of legality.
+See discussion at Edwards, 252 S.W.

-Casstevens lost a substantial amount of money--as well as the house, the Smiths' actions followed the
+lost a substantial amount of money--as well as the house, the Smiths' actions followed the requirements of the

-requirements of the law, and thus no extraneous implied contract between the parties can exist.
-Under the
+law, and thus no extraneous implied contract between the parties can exist.
+Under the rationale proposed by

 The contention of error is overruled.